 In any case, it’s definitely worth checking out when booking your Disney hotel.
 We recently booked an Art of Animation stay through them and saved $50 vs. Disney's prices when other sites weren't even able to offer us Little Mermaid rooms.

 What's more, Undercover Tourist often beats Disney's own deals.
-We featured this in a newsletter a while back, but compare the discounts offered on Disney's Sun & Fun deal to prices you'd get on Undercover Tourist:
+We featured this in a newsletter a while back, but compare the discounts offered on Disney's Sun & Fun deal in 2018 to prices you'd get on Undercover Tourist:

 That $35 savings isn't huge, but what's notable is that these savings were available while Disney had a room offer going on!
 No site is always going to beat another on price, and certainly no site will always beat another on the mix of price and inventory.
 But if you're not at least checking Undercover Tourist before booking your Disney World hotel, you're potentially missing out on big savings.